-- 1. Commission of a criminal offense. - 2.
-Theft in any form. - 3.
-Cheating, or attempting to cheat, on a major assignment, test, or exam. - 4.
-Any unexcused absence or leaving of the school grounds (as defined in this handbook) without permission. - 5.
-An act or statement that threatens, menaces, intimidates, or harasses a student, teacher, administrator, or staff member, or is intended to do so. - 6.
-Use or possession of a weapon, or an item intended to be used as a weapon, at school or school-sponsored activities. - 7.
-Use or possession of alcohol, drugs, drug paraphernalia, or other prohibited substances at school or school-sponsored activities, or attendance at school or school-sponsored activities while under the influence of drugs or alcohol. - 8.
-Use or possession of tobacco, vapes, juules, lighters, and matches at school or school-sponsored activities. - 9.
-Malicious or negligent destruction of school property or the personal property of another. - 10.
-Continuous misconduct. - 11.
+- 1. Open disrespect of a teacher, administrator, or staff member. - 2.
+Commission of a criminal offense. - 3.
+Theft in any form. - 4.
+Cheating, or attempting to cheat, on a major assignment, test, or exam. - 5.
+Any unexcused absence or leaving of the school grounds (as defined in this handbook) without permission. - 6.
+An act or statement that threatens, menaces, intimidates, or harasses a student, teacher, administrator, or staff member, or is intended to do so. - 7.
+Physical violence. - 8.
+Use or possession of a weapon, or an item intended to be used as a weapon, at school or school-sponsored activities. - 9.
+Use or possession of alcohol, drugs, drug paraphernalia, or other prohibited substances at school or school-sponsored activities, or attendance at school or school-sponsored activities while under the influence of drugs or alcohol. - 10.
+Use or possession of tobacco, vapes, juules, lighters, and matches at school or school-sponsored activities. - 11.
+Malicious or negligent destruction of school property or the personal property of another. - 12.
+Continuous misconduct. - 13.
 Any violation of the Technology Responsible Use Policy.